The Grommet Welcomes Etsy & Amazon Inventors: Sell Product And Build Your Brand With Us, Instead

 "At The Grommet, we treat our inventor-sellers as partners, because that's what they are," said company President Kim Lefko.
 "When they succeed, we succeed.
 Our goals are aligned— more product sales equals more revenue for all parties involved."

-Buyers of The Grommet products get free delivery, a decidedly competitive advantage in this environment of rising shipping costs.
+And The Grommet covers shipping to customers and doesn't burden the Partner-Inventors with this cost– a decidedly competitive advantage in this environment of rising shipping costs.

-"Before they were big," leading brands like Fitbit, OtterBox, SodaStream, BananaGrams, S'well Stainless Steel Water Bottles, and Mrs. Meyers Clean Day all started building their brands on The Grommet's e-marketplace.
+"Before they were big," leading brands like Fitbit, OtterBox, SodaStream, BananaGrams, S'well Stainless Steel Water Bottles, and Mrs. Meyers Clean Day once built their brands on The Grommet's e-marketplace.

 On April 11, Etsy raised transaction fees on sellers — raising prices for buyers— by 30 percent, from 5 percent to 6.5 percent.